mlz-ictrl/nicos/doc/source/install.rst

 located in the "root" directory of the NICOS installation, i.e. the directory containing the ``lib`` directory.

+A file with default settings for each instrument is expected in ``custom/instrumentname/nicos.conf`` and will be loaded automatically.
+The instrument can either be specified implicitly by the middle part of the fully-qualified hostname, given by an ``INSTRUMENT`` environment variable, or in the "root" ``nicos.conf`` file (see below).

 The file ``nicos.conf`` is an INI-style configuration file.
 It contains only the most basic configuration for the whole NICOS system; all further configuration is done in setup files, see :ref:`setups`.
 For existing